 Thailand’s dress code: what to know

 Bar girls and lady-boys aside, Thailand is a modest country.
 Think a PG-13 corner of Utah on a very hot day.
-There are no actual rules; Thailand is used to under-dressed foreigners.
-However, dressing ‘more covered than not’ will be appreciated.
-Choose clothes that hit closer to your knees than anatomy in the opposite direction.
+There are no actual rules; Thailand is used to under-dressed foreigners (even undressing foreigners).
+However, staying ‘more covered than not’ will be appreciated (and you’ll likely enjoy better service).
+Just choose clothes that hit closer to your knees than anatomy in the opposite direction.
 Consider this more/less bendy, depending on your destination.
 Snorkelling on Samui?
 Don’t worry about it.
 Browsing Bangkok’s malls?
 You’re in tropical Manhattan.
 Hiking with hill tribes?
 Cover up.

 What fabric is best in Thailand?